dragoncoder047/blog/markdown/0063_what_s_in_a_game.md

 Probably the most important thing about a game's storyline is the ending of it.
 It needs to tie up all of the loose ends with the story, so that the game actually feels complete rather than just being that way, and leaves the player with a nice feeling that they'll remember after having not played for a while.

 At one point during the development of *Debugger* I did have an area that could be called an ending in some regards, but it was little more than just a text box announcing 'Congratulations!
 You have reached the end of the game!'.
 I eventually scrapped that area as it was obvious that despite the game announcing to the player that it was so, the game would not *feel* complete without the rest of the story coming to a close around it.
-And at that point, there wasn't really any story that I could do anything to conclude, so that area was quite worthless.
+And at that point, there wasn't really any story that I could do anything to conclude, so that area was worthless.

-Some places I've heard that when designing a story like this it helps to work backwards -- determine what the ending/resolution will look like, and then figure out how the player will get there.
+In some places, I've heard that when designing a story like this it helps to work backwards -- determine what the ending/resolution will look like, and then figure out how the player will get there.
 I'm finding this extra difficult because the part of the game I have implemented currently is the *beginning* of the game, and having to ignore that and come up with an ending hasn't been easy as I am constantly being pulled back to the part I have made already during development, which is not the end.

 That being said I am probably going to start working on the conclusion next, just to keep my sanity, and to give myself a known ending to work towards.
 Up until now, *Debugger* has been steadily progressing towards something, but without a clear destination, I've been largely unable to stop working on it.